UofT-DSI/shell/README.md

 4. Appreciate the importance of reproducibility and essential features.

 ## Design
-The workshop will be held over tow weeks, three days a week.
+The workshop will be held over three weeks, three days a week.
 Two of the three days will be 2-hours long and the last day will be 3-hours.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.

 ## Expectations
 The course is a live-coding class.
 Students are expected to follow along with the coding, creating files and folders to navigate and manipulate.
 Students should be active participants while coding and are encouraged to ask questions throughout.
 Although slides will be available for students to reference, they should be referenced before or after class, as during class will be dedicated to coding with the instructor.